Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 This content applies to Optimizely Content Management System (CMS) versions 11.9.0 and higher.

-You can use the built-in Optimizely visitor group criteria without requiring session state on the server side by manually disable ASP.NET session states.
-The visitor group system can autodetect if session state was disabled and switch to a cookie-based approach for visitor group criteria that previously used sessions.
-You can also customize your own storage of users' visitor group sessions.
+You can use the built-in Optimizely visitor group criteria without requiring session state on the server side by manually turning off ASP.NET session states.
+The visitor group system can autodetect if the session state was disabled and switch to a cookie-based approach for visitor group criteria that previously used sessions.
+You can also customize the storage of users' visitor group sessions.

 RaiseStartSession event